-For some, it a desire to be less wasteful.
-For others, they are interested in saving money tips.
+For some, it is a desire to be less wasteful.
+For others, they are interested in saving money hacks.

 Their household behaviors are different than mainstream society on purpose.
-A thrifty person choices to carefully use money and other resources carefully each day and not be wasteful in the way they live.
+A thrifty person chooses to carefully use money and other resources carefully each day and not be wasteful in the way they live.

 The main answer to why do we need to be thrifty is…. consumerism and materialism have taken over our society.

 By living a thrifty lifestyle, you are able to take control, spend less money, and produce less waste.
-That is the desire of a thrifty lifestyle.
+That is the desire for a thrifty lifestyle.

 Let’s take a quick look around… your recent trip to the mall, the amount of trash you put out each week, the amount of stuff you need to go through and donate, the impulse purchases you made at the store, the list can go on and on.
 How many times did you see thrifty habits going on?
 More than likely, it was a lot of consumerism and materialism overflowing.
 Plus it is costly.